MrMikki-boop/Task-Manager/README.md

 ### Hexlet tests and linter status:

-# :clipboard:Overview
+# 📋Overview

-Task Manager – a task management system similar to [http://www.redmine.org/](http://www.redmine.org/).
+Task Manager – a task management system similar to [redmine](http://www.redmine.org/).
 It allows you to set tasks, assign performers and change their statuses.
 To work with the system, registration and authentication are required.

-## :memo:Status
+## 📝Status

 | Badge              | Status                                                                                                                                                                             |
 |--------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|